-- 28. The University makes every reasonable effort to avoid changes to or closure of an academic programme for which an offer has been made to a prospective student. - 29.
+- 30. The University makes every reasonable effort to avoid changes to or closure of an academic programme for which an offer has been made to a prospective student. - 31.
 When programme closure or major changes are necessary, Admissions provides written notification of programme change and/or closure, and presents alternative study options to each applicant, intended to ensure that the applicant's study intentions can be met.
-In such cases, Admissions discusses the options directly with the applicant and offers one or more of the following options as circumstances allow: - a. deferral of the study offer by one or more semesters if appropriate; - b. transfer of the offer to an alternative programme for the original entry semester; - c. transfer of the offer to the same or similar programme at another University.
+In such cases, Admissions discusses the options directly with the applicant and offers one or more of the following options as circumstances allow: - a. deferral of the study offer by one or more semesters if appropriate; - b. transfer of the offer to an alternative programme for the original entry semester;

+c. transfer of the offer to the same or similar programme at another University - releasing applicant record to UCAS as promptly as possible.